Learn everything you need to know about whale fin sansevieria care, aka sansevieria masoniana, including how to propagate it.

 The whale fin sansevieria has gorgeous markings.
 Almost like a muted version of the zig-zag markings on the regular sansevieria trifasciata variety.
 Bright indirect light serves this sansevieria variety well.
 Snake plants do tolerate lower light, but since the whale fin variety is not as fast-growing as other snake varieties, you don’t want to hold back too much light.

 If given the right amount of care, the whale fin snake plant can reach over 4 feet high, and the leaves can reach almost an entire foot wide!
 My two plants are definitely not that tall or wide, but I’m hoping they’ll get at least a bit larger one day!

 Since this plant comes from West Africa, it does well in even some direct light.
 But if you’re moving your plant outdoors for the summer, for example, you’ll want to work your way up with increasing amounts of direct light every day to ensure the foliage doesn’t burn.

-The whale fin sansevieria is a succulent plant, just like other succulents.
+The whale fin sansevieria is a succulent plant.
 Succulents in general are very drought tolerant, meaning that they don’t need a lot of water.
 In fact, all of my snake plants—including the whale fin snake plant—do best with a bit of neglect.
 I often forget to water them for weeks as a time.
 In the spring and summer they need a bit more water, but the rest of the year?
 Back off.